ploca14/SPS-Network-Scanner/README.md

 4. Enable the service at boot (so it starts when the system starts)
     - `# systemctl enable arp-network-scanner`

+5. You can uninstall the program by running the uninstallation script.
+    - `# ./uninstall.sh`

 You can now see if your service is running with: `# systemctl status arp-network-scanner`, or see its logs with `# journalctl -u arp-network-scanner`.

 ## Usage

 1. Start the service and keep it running.

 2. To list the unused IPs you can use the evaluation script with command `# evalarp` This command supports an option to select how old the listed data is.
 By default 2 weeks is used.
-Use `-d {number of days}`, to filter by days `-w {number of weeks}` to filter by weeks and `-m {number of months}` to filter by months.
+Use `-h {number of hours}` `-d {number of days}`, to filter by days `-w {number of weeks}` to filter by weeks and `-m {number of months}` to filter by months.
 E.g. `# evalarp -d 2`. `# evalarp -a` can be used to list all records in the application.

+3. You can list never seen IPs in your networks by issuing `# evalarp -n` command.

+*Note: this program only scans active ethernet interfaces named either eth# or enp0s#*

 ## How it works